calvinaco/local-cro-chain-stack/README.md

 # Local Crypto.org Chain and Cronos Stack

-> WARNING: All the accounts, keys and mnemonics in this repository are publicly exposed and must not be used in places with monetary value.
+### WARNING: All the accounts, keys and mnemonics in this repository are publicly exposed and must not be used in places with monetary value.

-This project helps to quickly created a local CRO family chains stack with customizable configurations:
+This project helps to quickly created a local CRO family chains stack using Docker with customizable configurations:
 - Crypto.org Chain
 - Cronos
 - IBC-channel